wrestlehacks64/hostiletakeover/progress/01-general-roster-planning.md

-# Log 01 - General / Planning
+# Log 01 - General / Roster Planning

 Today I defined the project scope, focusing on the WCW/nWo era from 1996 to 1998.